keithalewis/papers/capm/ep.md

 more than the other.
 If two portfolios have the same expected realized return then one criterion is to prefer the one with smaller variance.
-An _efficient portfolio_ has the least variance among all porfolios having the same expected realized return.
+An _efficient portfolio_ has the least variance among all porfolios having the same expected realized return. cites...

 In the one-period model every efficient portfolio belongs to a two-dimensional subspace of the set of all possible realized returns and is uniquely